wesch/ASM32/ASM32-Documentation/ASM32 Reference Manual.md

 _VCPU-32 System Architecture and instructions Set Reference_

+## Typogaphical Conventions

+This document uses the following symbolic conventions.

+[ ] In syntax formats, square brackets enclose optional items.

+{ } In syntax formats, braces enclose a list from which you must choose an item.

 ## Assembler Features

 The Assembler provides a number of features to make assembly language programming convenient.
 These features include: